zowe/docs-site/docs/user-guide/cli-configuringcli.md

 #### Creating a profile that accesses API Mediation Layer

-You can create profiles that access an either an exposed API or API Mediation Layer (API ML) in the following ways:
+You can create profiles that access either an exposed API or API Mediation Layer (API ML) in the following ways:

 * When you create a profile, specify the host and port of the API that you want to access.
 When you only provide the host and port configuration, Zowe CLI connects to the exposed endpoints of a specific API.